 Sex Offender Registry: If convicted of public indecency (sometimes) and indecent exposure, you will be required to register as a sex offender.
 Persons convicted of misdemeanor sex offenses aren't posted on the publicly visible registry, but registration can seriously affect where you can work or live.

 Technically, exposing one's breasts to feed a baby could be a violation of public indecency.
 However, Colorado has a state law that specifically permits moms to breastfeed in any private or public place (one that she has a right to be at – so no trespassing).

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Additional Resources For Colorado Indecent Exposure Laws

 Everyone's had moments they'd like to forget, whether it be streaking to the quad in college or mistaking a public beach as being clothes optional.
 Whatever the case, if you're facing charges under Colorado indecent exposure laws, it's important to remember that the crux of your case could come down to evidence of your intent and your specific location at the time of the incident.
 An experienced criminal defense attorney knows the best way to challenge the evidence against you and to make your case to the jury.
-Reach out to one today for a free preliminary review of the facts of your case.

 Contact a qualified attorney.